Belisarius – Detecting vandalism on Stack Overflow

 Implementation

-The bot queries the Stack Exchange API once every minute to get a list of the latest posts.
+The bot queries the Stack Exchange API every minute to fetch a list of the most recently edited posts.
 There is logic to check that the post has been edited and that it has been edited by the author.

-The post_id from each post is then taken and the Stack Exchange API is again queried for the list of revisions.
-To limit calls we utilise the functionality of pushing multiple ids into the API and then logic is in place to ensure we are using the latest revision.
+The post_id from each post is then extracted and the Stack Exchange API is again queried for a list of revisions.
+To reduce API calls multiple ids are sent at once, and then logic is in place to ensure we are using the latest revision.

 Edits can be made up of a title change, body change of a question, tag changes or changes made to the body of an answer.
 Currently tags are not checked.
 Instead the title, question body and answer body depending on what has been edited are run through filters, as is the edit summary.